-The Monadnock Region Natural History Conference will feature presentations on a diversity of natural history topics for a general audience, with a focus on conservation research, ecological restoration, and ecological management in the Monadnock Region.
-This is an opportunity to share your work with others who have an interest in local natural history; make connections with other scientists, land managers, and educators working in the Monadnock Region; and think collaboratively about what’s next for the scientific and conservation community of southwest New Hampshire.
+The Monadnock Region Natural History Conference features presentations on a diversity of natural history topics for a general audience, with a focus on conservation research, ecological management and restoration, and environmental education in the Monadnock Region.
+This is an opportunity to share your work with others who have an interest in local natural history; make connections with other scientists, land managers, educators, and backyard naturalists working in the Monadnock Region; and think collaboratively about what’s next for the scientific and conservation community of southwest New Hampshire.

-We anticipate sessions on wildlife, biodiversity, wetlands and stream ecology, forest ecology and management, Mount Monadnock, citizen science, climate change, and more.
-Presentations on social science research that emphasizes connections to natural history in the Monadnock Region will be considered as well.
+We anticipate sessions on wildlife, wetlands and stream ecology, forest ecology and management, Mount Monadnock, community science, human connections to nature, accessibility and inclusion in the outdoors, and more.

 Proposals for oral presentations and poster presentations are both welcome.
-Oral presentations will be allotted 15 minutes for presentations and 5 minutes for questions.
-Oral presentation proposals may be asked to consider a poster presentation instead.
-Students are especially encouraged to submit proposals.
+Oral presentations will be allotted 20 minutes for presentations and 5 minutes for questions.
+To accommodate as many presentations as possible, some people who submit proposals for oral presentations may be asked to consider a poster presentation or 8-minute lightning talk instead.
+Students and backyard naturalists are encouraged to submit!
 Abstracts should be no longer than 2,500 characters.

-For more information or to be added to the conference email list, contact Brett Amy Thelen at (603) 358-2065 or by email.
+For more information or to be added to the conference email list, please contact .